DorkNstein/connect4/README.md

-# Connect Four
+# Connect4

-This is an implementation of the classic game of Connect Four.
+This is an implementation of the classic game of Connect4.

 ## Installation